jacobwilliams/ddeabm/README.md

 # Description

-This is a modern object-oriented Fortran implementation of the DDEABM Adams-Bashforth ODE solver.
+This is a modern object-oriented Fortran implementation of the DDEABM Adams-Bashforth-Moulton ODE solver.
 The original Fortran 77 code was obtained from the [SLATEC library](http://www.netlib.org/slatec/src/).
 It has been extensively refactored.

+DDEABM uses the Adams-Bashforth-Moulton predictor-corrector formulas of orders 1 through 12 to integrate a system of first order ordinary differential equations of the form `du/dx = f(x,u)`.

-This project is hosted on GitHub at: https://github.com/jacobwilliams/ddeabm
+This project is hosted on [GitHub](https://github.com/jacobwilliams/ddeabm).

 # Example use